isomerpages/mlaw-cmc/_e-services/2-log-into-mediators-portal.md

 * Registering for mediation training and workshops
 * Exchanging ideas and discussing with fellow mediators through a forum discussion.

-To access the Portal, mediators would need to login with individual SingPass ID and password.
+To access the Portal, mediators would need to login with individual Singpass ID and password.

-For mediators without a SingPass, one can be applied via <a href="https://www.singpass.gov.sg/spauth/login/loginpage?URL=%2F&TAM_OP=login">www.singpass.gov.sg</a>.
+For mediators without a Singpass, one can be applied via <a href="https://www.singpass.gov.sg/spauth/login/loginpage?URL=%2F&TAM_OP=login">www.singpass.gov.sg</a>.

 For mediators who encounter problems through the use of the Portal, you can reach us via <a href="https://eservices.mlaw.gov.sg/enquiry/">Contact Us @ OneMinLaw</a>.